 - have substantial experience walking in the terrain they are leading in

-A Mountain Training qualified leader (e.g. HML, ML) will automatically be a CWL for the terrain they are
+A Mountain Training qualified leader (e.g. HML, ML) will automatically be a CWL for the terrain they are qualified in.

-a walkie-talkie is required to abide by the walkie-talkie etiquette and either return it (if requiested to)
+a walkie-talkie is required to abide by the walkie-talkie etiquette and either return it to the President (if requiested to)

-or charge it before the next walk.
+or charge it before bringing it to the next walk.

 but at times we do need to issue instructions during our walks and events to ensure the safety of everyone involved.

-The SUHC Committee and selected Competent Walk Leaders CANNOT accept any liability for loss or injury to you or your
+The SUHC Committee and selected Competent Walk Leaders (CWLs) CANNOT accept any liability for loss or injury to you or your

-The Committee and selected Competent Walk Leaders have complete control, and their word is final.
-Walks may be adjusted or cancelled
+The Committee and selected CWLs have complete control, and their word is final.

 outside the Club's control (eg: disruption to the transportation network, natural and man-made disasters etc...).

-Members are therefore advised to check their emails and/or our Facebook page on a regular basis before meeting with the
+Participants are therefore advised to check their emails and/or our Facebook page on a regular basis before meeting with the

 group for alterations to the walks or planned events.